 once he’d digested the music, he brought it up at our next lesson.

 “let’s say some people came to see you play live, and they’d only heard this music and knew nothing else about you,” he said. “there were no posters. they didn’t know what you looked like or anything about your life, and they hadn’t heard any of the other music you’d made. what do you think they would expect, coming to the show?”

 “i’ll tell you what i think,” he said. “if i were one of those people, i would think that you were a man, maybe in your mid-thirties, with a very dark past involving drugs, a lot of unhappy experiences, and some serious demons.”

-i forget the rest of what he said, aside from complimenting gord’s playing and giving some advice about avoiding nasty digital clipping. but i found the whole thing flattering and captivating — that he would have these kinds of thoughts, even though there wasn’t a single moment on the album that was at all autobiographical or confessional. i visualized an audience gathering at a hall of some sort, inhabiting the space with a quiet-but-intense anticipation. what would their reaction be when they were confronted with a 16-year-old guy who played guitar on his lap, fretting with his thumb? i never did find out.
+i forget the rest of what he said, aside from complimenting gord’s playing and giving some advice about gain-staging. but i found the whole thing flattering and fascinating — that he would have these kinds of thoughts, even though there wasn’t one moment on the album that was even a little bit autobiographical or confessional. i visualized an audience gathering at a small venue, filling the space with a quiet-but-intense anticipation. what would their reaction be when they were confronted with a 16-year-old guy who played guitar on his lap, fretting with his thumb?

-but as it turned out, dustin’s description might have been better directed at the very next papa ghostface cd…
+and as it turned out, dustin’s description might have been better directed at the very next papa ghostface CD.

 compassion to deceive

 an unusual obsession

 i got my hair cut and i thought about you